Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 Originrequest header instead of static* - Ensure header casing matches

-Access-Control-Allow-Originexactly - Configure middleware to run before route handlers and error catchers
+Access-Control-Allow-Originexactly (HTTP headers are case-insensitive in transit, but emit the canonical form) - Configure middleware to run before route handlers and error catchers

 - Apply framework-specific validation for multi-origin environments